andreluizbvs/andreluizbvs.github.io/_pages/cv.md

 ======
 * 2014 to present: Research Assistant
   * Voxar Labs
-  * Duties included: Application of academic research in several projects in partnership with national and multinational companies; Leadership and management of small teams of researchers; Development of scientific papers for relevant international journals and conferences
+  * Duties included: Application of academic research in several projects in partnership with national and multinational companies; Leadership of research & development teams; R&D in general; Development of scientific papers for relevant international journals and conferences
   * Supervisor: Prof. Veronica Teichrieb and Prof. Francisco Simões

 * 2019: Lecturer